KevinAst/MyWeb/FireWithin/intro.md

 ## Resources

-The resources I promote in this blog are readily available through the internet.
-The problem is they are somewhat disjointed and difficult to organize and keep track of _(in the context of a Bible study)_.
+The resources I promote in this blog are readily available through the internet.  <mark>The problem is</mark> they are somewhat disjointed and difficult to organize and keep track of _(in the context of a Bible study)_.

 As a result I created this blog.
 It is merely an accumulation of resource links that guide me through the books of the bible.
 Because